Odyssey

 Insights page in Studio, showing Operations tab

-The Operations tab gives us an overview of request rates, service time, and error percentages, including specific operations for each of these that might be worth drilling deeper into.
+The Operations tab gives us an overview of operation request rates, service time, and error percentages, including specific operations for each of these that might be worth drilling deeper into.

 https://studio.apollographql.com